TahaHussein-dotcom/mcp-encrypted-sqlite/README.md

 Execute arbitrary SQL statements (SELECT, INSERT, UPDATE, DELETE, DDL).

-**⚠️ Security Warning**: This tool executes raw SQL without parameterization.
+**Security Warning**: This tool executes raw SQL without parameterization.
 Only use with trusted SQL or ensure proper validation and sanitization is performed before calling this tool.
 For safer operations, use the other tools (`get_table_data`, `insert_or_update`, `delete_rows`) which use parameterized queries.

 **Parameters:**
 - `sql` (required): SQL statement to execute